ethercreative/seo/README.md

 ## Changelog

+### 1.0.2
+- Stopped SEO fields showing up in the Readability Check list for the SEO fieldtype.

 ### 1.0.1
 - Fixed bug where the entry URL in the SEO fieldtype snippet was incorrect for Single entries.
 - Fixed double slash on Homepage URL in SEO fieldtype snippet.